dufourc1/dufourc1/README.md

 ### Hi there 👋

-- 🔭  Currently working on random networks (combinatorial statistics)
+- 🔭  Currently working on combinatorial statistics
 - 👨🏼‍🔬 Currently doing a PhD in the [Statistical Data Science](https://www.epfl.ch/labs/sds/) group in EPFL
 - 💬  Interested in machine learning and deep learning applied to graph structured data
 - ☕  Surviving mostly on caffeine